 KFC Chicken Breast Fried "Original Recipe" Fresh Chicken Marinated With: Salt, Sodium Phosphate and Monosodium Glutamate.
 Breaded With: Wheat Flour, Salt, Tricalcium Phosphate, Nonfat Milk, Whey, Potato Starch, Egg Whites, Maltodextrin, Triglycerides, Food Starch- Modified, Natural Flavor, Colonel's Secret Original Recipe Seasoning.

 KFC Chicken Breast Fresh Chicken Marinated With: Salt, Sodium Phosphate and Monosodium Glutamate.
 Seasoned With: Maltodextrin, Salt, Bleached Wheat Flour, Monosodium Glutamate, Coconut Oil, Spices, Natural Flavor, Canola Oil, Garlic Powder, Soy Sauce (Soybean, Wheat, Salt), Chicken Fat, Chicken Broth, Autolyzed Yeast Extract, Extractives Of Turmeric, Dehydrated Carrot, Onion Powder, And Not More Than 2% Each Of Calcium Silicate Ans Silicon Dioxide Added As AntiCaking Agent.

-I enjoy fast-food as an exceptional meal, on occasion.
-When I do, I make sure to go where I can get real food, made with no fillers or fakes.
-I order a single cheeseburger (beef), wrapped in lettuce, no bun, everything on it.
-Split fries dipped in ketchup with my hubby and order water or sugar-free, unsweetened ice-tea.
-Because life is all about enjoying really, good food too!
+I enjoy fast food as an exceptional meal on occasion.
+When I do, I go where I can get real food made with no fillers or fakes.
+I order a single cheeseburger (beef) wrapped in lettuce, no bun, everything on it.
+Split fries dipped in ketchup with my hubby and order water or sugar-free, unsweetened iced tea because life is all about enjoying delicious food too!
 Cheers!